Top 5 Best Cat Flea Treatments (**2022 Review**)

 What are the stages of the cat flea life cycle?

-Once you have determined there is a flea problem, it is important to understand the flea life cycle so that you can truly tackle the issue head on.
+Once you have determined there is a flea problem, it is important to understand the flea life cycle so that you can truly tackle the issue head-on.
 Surprisingly, adult fleas only represent about 5% of the population of fleas.
 A female flea can lay up to 50 eggs per day, so you can only imagine how many eggs are laid over just a few days.

 Most of the eggs fall off of your cat where he sleeps and plays in bedding and carpeting.
 Eggs can also hide between wooden floor crevices.
 There, the eggs hatch and larvae appear.
 The larvae then create cocoons and may not emerge from them as adults until two years later.